Skip to contents

 1. Data preparation: Prepare the loan book, ABCD and Scenario input data.

-2. Matching process: Match the raw loan book to the ABCD data.
+2. Matching: Match the raw loan book to the ABCD data.

-3. Prioritization of loan book: Prioritize the matched loan book and analyze its coverage.
+3. Match prioritization: Prioritize the matched loan book and analyze its coverage.

-4. Run PACTA for Banks analysis: Run the analysis and generate plots.
+4. Running the analysis: Execute PACTA for Banks and generate visualizations.

 NEXT CHAPTER: Preparatory Steps